zapatos24/zapatos24/README.md

 An XGBoost model deployed on AWS, using NLP to predict how senators would vote on a given bill.
 [View GitHub code](https://github.com/zapatos24/senator_nlp_vote_prediction) or [View the app](senator-prediction.jeremytraberowens.com).

-A data pipeline to manipulate records from VAN and build a dashboard to find new leads and track performance.
+A data pipeline to manipulate records from VAN, fed to a dashboard to find new leads and track performance.
 [View GitHub code](https://github.com/zapatos24/va02_volunteer_book) or [View the Dashboard](https://datastudio.google.com/reporting/86e40642-b278-411b-832c-d3ebdce69fef/page/kBxcB).

 A Tableau project based on web-scraped data, exploring representative density of the electoral college, and its potential abolition (pre-2020 election).
 [View GitHub code](https://github.com/zapatos24/The_Electoral_College-Today_and_Tomorrow) or [View the Tableau Story](https://public.tableau.com/profile/jeremy.owens#!/vizhome/Electoral_College_Analysis_Prediction/ElectoralCollegeStory).

-Using an LSTM neural net to predict employment levels in the US (pre-COVID).
+An LSTM neural net to predict employment levels in the US (pre-COVID).
 [View GitHub code](https://github.com/zapatos24/Employment_Prediction_LSTM_NN).

 ### My Skills: